Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Description

 The itinerary strikes an excellent balance between nature and culture.
 The highlights of your adventure are small-group tours to the Golden Circle sightseeing route and the South Coast on days two and three.
+The itinerary also includes opportunities for customization and the best-hidden gems, ensuring you don’t miss out on anything.

-You'll see the rift valleys of the Thingvellir National Park, the spouting geysers of the Geysir geothermal area, and the mighty cascade of Gullfoss waterfall.
+On the Golden Circle, you'll marvel at three exciting natural attractions with historical and geological significance.
+You'll see the rift valleys of the Thingvellir National Park, the spouting geysers of the Geysir geothermal area, and the mighty cascade of Gullfoss Waterfall.

-On your way around the Golden Circle sightseeing route, you could opt for snowmobiling on the great Langjokull glacier or snorkeling in the crystal clear Silfra fissure in the waters filling the void between the Eurasian and American tectonic plates.
+There are plenty of ways to add even more excitement to your vacation.
+Replace the classic Golden Circle tour with an extended experience, including snowmobiling on the great Langjokull glacier or snorkeling in the crystal clear Silfra fissure separating the Eurasian and American tectonic plates for a more thrilling experience.

 Should any unanticipated adjustments occur in your travel arrangements, there's no need to be concerned.
 You can cancel your reservation and receive a full refund up to 24 hours before departure.